 The Submission Process

-Once a submission is received, the Lymphad Herald publishes the submission as an Internal (Kingdom) Letter of Intent (KLoI).
+- The Lymphad Herald publishes the submission as an Internal (Kingdom) Letter of Intent (KLoI).

-You can find the official LoAR website with archive here http://heraldry.sca.org/loar/
+- You can find the official LoAR website with archive here http://heraldry.sca.org/loar/

-Seacat Herald will notify you officially regarding the status of your heraldic submission.\
+- Seacat Herald will notify you officially regarding the status of your heraldic submission.\

-If the submission was approved, this is wonderful news, but don’t fret if it was returned for further work.
+- If the submission was approved, this is wonderful news, but don’t fret if it was returned for further work.
 Trimaris’ Trireme Herald is an invaluable resource for reworking a heraldic submission to prepare it for resubmission, and resubmissions are free of charge when submitted within a year of the return.

-If you desire to change an accepted submission because you have changed your mind and/or persona, it is treated like a new submission and charged the normal submission fee.
+- If you desire to change an accepted submission because you have changed your mind and/or persona, it is treated like a new submission and charged the normal submission fee.

 Click [HERE] for submissions forms.